 When facing an unexpected pregnancy, there are three options — parenting, abortion, and adoption.
 What you choose to do regarding your pregnancy will have a lasting impact on your life and it’s important that you take the time you need to gather information so you can feel empowered to make the decision that’s best for you and your future.

-Here at Mosaic Pregnancy & Health Centers, we’re passionate about providing women with facts, resources, and medically accurate information on all of their pregnancy options, including abortion.
+Here at Mosaic Health, we’re passionate about providing women with facts, resources, and medically accurate information on all of their pregnancy options, including abortion.